University of the Bundeswehr Munich: History

 In 1970 the then minister of defence Helmut Schmidt initiated the reform process which led to the establishment of the two federal universities.

-In 1970 the then minister of defence Helmut Schmidt decided that the education of military officers in Germany had to be reviewed and had to include full academic studies.
-After one year the Ellwein commission presented its proposal for the creation of two civilian colleges within the armed forces.
+In 1970, the then-minister of defence Helmut Schmidt decided that the education of military officers in Germany had to be reviewed and had to include full academic studies.
+After one year, the Ellwein commission presented its proposal for the creation of two civilian colleges within the armed forces.
 Students should get fully recognised civilian degrees independent of their military profession, to have a higher qualified officer corps and more incentives to join the military.
-The idea was that students would have better conditions than at normal universities so that they could cope with a higher workload and study faster.
+The idea was that students would have better conditions than at regular universities so that they could cope with a higher workload and study faster.
 After almost two years of discussions and the necessary legislative procedures, both universities could open.
-University education normally being a responsibility of the German states, University of the Bundeswehr Munich and Helmut Schmidt University are the only federal universities in Germany.
-With their innovative concepts Helmut Schmidt University and Universität der Bundeswehr München quickly became widely known as reform universities within the very traditional German university landscape.
+University education normally being a responsibility of the German states, the University of the Bundeswehr Munich and the Helmut Schmidt University are the only federal universities in Germany.
+With their innovative concepts, the Helmut Schmidt University and the University of the Bundeswehr Munich quickly became widely known as reform universities within the very traditional German university landscape.
 In the following years the universities had to establish their image and reputation and finally were accepted as full universities with the rights to award doctorate degrees as well as Habilitations to qualify university professors in the 80s.
-In the 90s and 2000s the university has started to open its teaching towards civilian students and to extend its international relations.
+In the 1990s and 2000s, the university has started to open its teaching towards civilian students and to extend its international relations.
 While the researchers and doctorate students always used to be mainly civilians, the student body still had been purely military in the 90s.
-Today, University of the Bundeswehr Munich has concluded partnership contracts with different major financial and industrial companies, which send students to the University of the Bundeswehr Munich.
+Today, the University of the Bundeswehr Munich has concluded partnership contracts with different major financial and industrial companies, which send students to the University of the Bundeswehr Munich.
 In the past few years different federal agencies have started to qualify their employees at the university.
-Since 2007 Universität der Bundeswehr München has changed its degree to the harmonized Bologna system.
+Since 2007, the University of the Bundeswehr Munich has changed its degree to the harmonized Bologna system.
 It has completely restructured its curriculums and awards bachelor's and master's degrees instead of the former German Diplom.